drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 Projectile's notion of a "project" is flexible but version controlled repos (such as git, mercurial, daarcs and bazaar repos) are treated as such by default.
-Thus, the first step should be to put your pelican blog under one of these version control system.
+Thus, the first step should be to put your pelican blog under one of these version control systems.
 The usual advantages of a version control system apply but, more importantly with respect to emacs integration, you get to use projectile out of the box.